Manuscript Preparation Process - Journal of Health and Nursing Management | Sağlık ve Hemşirelik Yönetimi Dergisi

 General Rules Regarding Broadcasting Process:

-- The manuscripts are sent through the journal's manuscript acceptance system, http://shydergisi.org.
-While uploading the manuscript, letters, cover pages, abstracts (Turkish and English), extended English abstracts, manuscript text and attachments, ethics committee approval and copyright transfer agreement form should be sent to the editor as separate files.
+The manuscripts are sent through the journal's manuscript acceptance system, http://shydergisi.org.
+While uploading the manuscript, letters, cover pages, abstracts (Turkish and English), extended English abstracts, manuscript text and attachments, ethics committee approval and author contributions form should be sent to the editor as separate files.

-- Manuscripts sent to Journal of Health and Nursing Management should not be published elsewhere before or should not be in the process of being reviewed for publication.
-All manuscripts published in Journal of Health and Nursing Management belong to the journal and can not be published elsewhere without the permission of the editorial board.
+Manuscripts sent to Journal of Health and Nursing Management should not be published elsewhere before or should not be in the process of being reviewed for publication.

-- The Journal of Health and Nursing Management is an open access publication and all content of the journal is offered to readers or institutions free of charge.
+The Journal of Health and Nursing Management is an open access publication and all content of the journal is offered to readers or institutions free of charge.
 There is no fee or any fee is paid to the authors.
-Readers can read, download and copy the full text of the manuscripts without any commercial purpose.
+Readers can read, download and copy the full text of the manuscripts.

 General Rules for Preparing the Manuscript

 Articles should be prepared according to the Publication Manual of the American Psychological Association (APA) (6th edition).
 The word limit is 5000 for research articles which includes main text, abstract, table(s), figure(s) / graphic(s) and references.
 Case report and other publications should not exceed 3000 words.
 Number of tables, graphics and figures should be maximum five.